f4z3r/k8s-workshop/advanced/01-helm-and-state/README.md

 [solution]: ./solution.md

-As we saw yesterday, state should not be managed by your own applications, but should be externalized to other services.
+As you may know (if you did the beginner stuff), state should not be managed by your own applications, but should be externalized to other services.
 In this scenario we will create a small stateful application, which will manage its state via Redis.

-> Before starting, ensure you have the cluster from the exercise yesterday up and running.
+> Before starting, ensure you have the cluster from the exercise in beginner up and running.

 Steps to follow: